ska-telescope/developer.skatelescope.org/src/tools/continuousintegration.rst

 2. Unit Tests report must be a JUnit XML file residing under :code:`./build/reports/unit-tests.xml`
 3. Linting report must be a JUnit XML file residing under :code:`./build/reports/linting.xml`
 4. Coverage report must be a XML file in the standard used by `Coverage.py` residing under :code:`./build/reports/code-coverage.xml`
 5. The XML format expected for the coverage is the standard XML output from `Coverage.py <https://pypi.org/project/coverage/>`_ for Python or from a similar tool like `Cobertura <https://github.com/cobertura/cobertura>`_ for Javascript with the :code:`line-rate` attribute specifying the coverage.
-See the example bellow.
+See the example code bellow.

 .. code-block:: xml